Colorado Stand-up Paddleboarding 101

 Stand-up Paddleboarding in Colorado – SUP

-Over the past few years, stand-up paddleboarding (SUP) has gained more momentum than any other sport in Colorado.
-It’s an easy-to-grasp water activity—requiring only a board, a paddle, some balance, and a body of water—with countless athletic and health benefits.
+Over the past few years, stand-up paddleboarding (SUP) has gained more momentum than any other sport in the state of Colorado.
+It’s an easy-to-grasp water activity—requiring only a board, a paddle, some balance, and access to a body of water—with numerous athletic and health benefits.

 Get the lowdown on Stand-up Paddleboarding, Colorado’s fastest-growing sport.